EC-Council · CHFI

 According to PayScale, CHFI-certified professionals earn an average salary of approximately $97,000, with ranges from $72,000 to $118,000 depending on role, location, and experience.
 Salary.com data places the average forensic analyst salary at $115,175 annually in the U.S. EC-Council reports that CHFI is the only forensics-focused certification program whose holders average a six-figure salary, according to its Salary Survey Report 75.
 Compared to alternatives such as GCFE (GIAC) or the AccessData ACE, CHFI's broader scope — spanning cloud, IoT, dark web, and mobile forensics — and its DoD recognition give it a stronger positioning for professionals targeting both private-sector and government DFIR roles.

-5 sample questions with correct answers and explanations.
+5 sample questions with answers and explanations.
 Start a practice session to test yourself across all 589 questions.

 Explanation